kddprojectgroup1/kdd-project-group_1/README.md

 * Which Airbnb listings are best for families?
 * What are the type of reviews about an Airbnb?

-All of this content and context is helpful for vacation planners, and the more accurate, useful travel information we can provide, the more our users will trust us.
+All of this content and context are helpful for vacation planners, and the more accurate, useful travel information we can provide, the more our users will trust us.

 To scale our ability to answer these travel queries, we needed a systematic approach to storing and serving high-quality information about entities (e.g. ratings, cities, landmarks, events, etc.) and the relationships between them (e.g. the most popular landmark in a city for a reasonable price, the best neighbourhood to stay, etc.)

 ### 2.EDA and Data Preparation:

-* A new "ratings" column is added based on the Airbnb location(neighbourhood), price, reviews and days of availability.
+* A new "ratings" column is added based on the Airbnb location(neighborhood), price, reviews and days of availability.
 (**Domain Knowledge** : https://www.airbnb.com/help/article/1257/how-do-star-ratings-work

 * Imputation techniques performed to handle missing values.